Global rates of convergence for nonconvex optimization on manifolds: Introduction

-The complexity of Riemannian optimization is discussed in at least two recent lines of work. \citet{zhang2016complexitygeodesicallyconvex} treat geodesically convex problems over Hadamard manifolds.
-This is a remarkable extension of important pieces of classic convex optimization theory to manifolds with negative curvature.
-Because of the focus on geodesically convex problems, those results do not apply to the more general problem~\eqref{eq:P}, but have the clear advantage of guaranteeing global optimality. \citet{sun2015complete,sun2016geometric} consider dictionary learning and phase retrieval, and show that these problems, when appropriately framed as optimization on a manifold, are low dimensional and have no spurious local optimizers.
+\citet{sun2015complete,sun2016geometric} consider dictionary learning and phase retrieval, and show that these problems, when appropriately framed as optimization on a manifold, are low dimensional and have no spurious local optimizers.
 They derive the complexity of RTR specialized to their application.
 In particular, they combine the global rate with a local convergence rate, which allows them to establish an overall better complexity than $\mathcal{O}(1/\varepsilon^3)$, but with an idealized version of the algorithm and restricted to these relevant applications.
 In this paper, we favor a more general approach, focused on algorithms closer to the ones implemented in practice.

+Recent work by~\citet{bento2017iterationcomplexity} (which appeared after a first version of this paper) focuses on iteration complexity of gradient, subgradient and proximal point methods for the case of convex cost functions on manifolds, using the exponential map as retraction.

+For the unconstrained case, optimal complexity bounds of order $\calO(1/\varepsilon^{1.5})$ to generate $x$ with $\|\grad f(x)\| \leq \varepsilon$ have also been given for cubic regularization methods~\citep{cartis2011adaptivecubic,cartis2011optimal} and sophisticated trust region variants~\citep{CurtRobiSama14}.
+Bounds for regularization methods can be further improved given higher-order derivatives~\citep{bcgmt}.

+Worst-case evaluation complexity bounds have been extended to constrained smooth problems in~\citep{cartis2014complexityconstrained,cartis2015evaluation,cartis2015evaluationcomplexity}.
+There, it is shown that some carefully devised, albeit impractical, phase~1--phase~2 methods can compute approximate KKT points with global rates of convergence of the same order as in the unconstrained case.
+We note that when the constraints are convex (but the objective may not be), practical, feasible methods have been devised~\citep{cartis2015evaluation} that connect to our approach below.
+Second-order optimality for the case of convex constraints with nonconvex cost is recently addressed in~\citep{cartis2017secondorder}.